KiotLand/kiot-lexer/README.md

 #### Example 3.
 Switching states

-We may have some states in your lexer, like the state in a string, the state in a method body or something else.
+You may have some states in your lexer, like the state in a string, the state in a method body or something else.
 We can switch between these states like this:

 ```kotlin
 import org.kiot.lexer.LexerState